devkiraa/push-app-messaging/readme.md

-Here’s a `README.md` file designed both for human users and as a prompt for AI systems to understand the API's functionality.

----

 # Device Notification API

 This API enables user-device registration, real-time WebSocket communication, and notification delivery to registered devices.
 Below is a detailed description of the available endpoints, including their functionality, input requirements, and example responses.